Lloyd Howell to take over as executive director of NFL Players Association

 Lloyd Howell will succeed DeMaurice Smith as the NFL Players Association’s executive director.

 The NFLPA’s board of player representatives announced Wednesday that Howell was elected as the next executive director.
-Smith had said last fall he planned to depart after serving one more term with the union.
+The NFLPA had announced in the fall of 2021 that Smith planned to depart after serving one more term with the union.

 Howell has spent more than 34 years at the consulting firm Booz Allen Hamilton Inc., most recently as chief financial officer and treasurer.
 He also led the company’s civil and commercial group.

-Note: This story has been corrected to show that the announcement of Smith’s departure came in the fall of 2021, not 2022.